L-souhaiel/C--QT-Sql-AnimalShop/README.md

 # Dependencies

-The minimum Qt version to lunch these Application is 5.13.1. the file lastVersion_sauvegarde.sql have to be installed from Mysql . then the user have to link his database coordinates from dbconnection.cpp.
+The minimum Qt version to lunch these Application is 5.13.1. the file lastVersion_sauvegarde.sql have to be uploaded from Mysql . then the user have to link his database coordinates from dbconnection.cpp.